FAQ Archive - St Helena Airport

 Q. Who does St Helena Airport belong to?

-A: The Airport belongs solely to the St Helena Government, but is managed by the Airport Operator (Basil Read).
+A: The Airport belongs solely to the St Helena Government, and is managed by the Airport Operator (St Helena Airport Limited).